zhaohuabing/hugo-theme-cleanwhite/README.md

 ```josn
 "algolia": "atomic-algolia"
 ```
-Algolia index output format has already been supported by the CleanWhite theme, so you can just build your site, then you’ll find a file called algolia.json in the root, which we can use to update your index in Algolia.
+Algolia index output format has already been supported by the CleanWhite theme, so you can just build your site, then you’ll find a file called algolia.json in your `public` directory, which we can use to update your index in Algolia.
 Generate index file:
 ```bash
 $ hugo